 3- Avoid sunscreen for babies

-Dress your baby in light, breathable fabrics, e.g. cotton, rather than slathering them in sunscreen before six months old to avoid irritations like contact dermatitis.
+Dress your baby in light, breathable fabrics, e.g. cotton, rather than slathering them in sunscreen before six months old, as per the FDA, to avoid irritations like contact dermatitis.
 That said if you need to use sunscreen, use it and choose a physical sunblock with zinc oxide, which is much better for sensitive, baby skin than a chemical sunscreen.

 4- Give babies milk not water